Six Flags in California to debut record-breaking Wonder Woman coaster

 The ride, called Wonder Woman Flight of Courage, is scheduled to open Saturday, July 16.

-Before boarding, those waiting in the Greek-inspired ride queue will be treated to immersive storytelling and a deep dive of the comic book heroine’s history and greatest accomplishments.
+Before boarding, those waiting in the Greek-inspired ride queue will be treated to immersive storytelling and a deep dive into the comic book heroine’s history and greatest accomplishments.

 The coaster will propel riders as high as 131 feet in the air, but it will also launch Magic Mountain into uncharted territory: Flight of Courage will become the tallest and longest single-rail coaster on the planet upon its debut, park officials said.